ThinkBigAnalytics/nifi-test/README.md

 ### Pre-requisites

-Download the official NiFi 1.6 build to the project directory, to a file `nifi-1.6.0-bin.zip`.
+Download the official NiFi 1.6 build to the project directory, to the file `nifi-1.6.0-bin.zip`.

 ### using Maven